bitcoinsSG/apppt/README.md

 novelty
 =====================
 apppt uses a novel approach to the statistical analysis of differentiated proteins between samples by minimizing the number of assumptions a priori.
-By evaluating null hypothesis empirically on a per variable and multi variable level, apppt discards the trust required on the theoritical distribution and thus provides a highly robust approach to hypothesis testing
+By evaluating the null hypothesis empirically on a per variable and multi variable level in tandem, apppt discards the trust required on the theoritical distributions and thus provides a highly robust approach to hypothesis testing

 motivation/warning
 =====================